Connecticut Personal

 For most cases regarding injury stemming from a third party’s negligence in the workplace, the statute of limitations is two years from when the injury was discovered.
 Sometimes it may take time for the injury to become apparent.
 It is important to get started building your claim as soon as possible for the best results, so contact a lawyer as soon as you can.

-Schedule a Call with Our New Haven Workplace Injury Lawyers, We are Here for You
+Schedule a Call with Our New Haven Workplace Injury Lawyers

 At Weber and Rubano, we have been in the business for 60 years, making us one of the most trusted law firms in the New Haven area.
 We will always be honest and trustworthy with you and ensure that we give you an honest opinion about your workers’ compensation case.